Ridalord/my_portfolio/README.md

 ## ❓ FAQ (OPTIONAL) <a name="faq"></a>

-> Add at least 2 questions new developers would ask when they decide to use your project

 - **[What technologies did you use to build this project, and how can I replicate it in my own development environment?]**